How to buy land to build your dream house on

 How to find the right lot

 Finding the right piece of land to build a home on is a challenging task.
 How do you find a lot that’s in a good location and that fits your budget?
 Simply driving around looking for signs, or searching online for “land for sale,” can sometimes be effective (and fun, too).
-And if you’re interested in a new-build development or master-planned community, plots of land may even come part-and-parcel with a home purchase — in some instances, you may even be able to buy the land and build your own home on it.
+And if you’re interested in a new-build development or master-planned community, plots of land may come part-and-parcel with a home purchase — in some instances, you may even be able to buy the land and build your own home on it.
 But if you’re looking for raw land to build on from scratch, the best way is to work with a real estate agent who specializes in land sales.

 What to consider before buying

 It’s important to take your lifestyle into account when you’re buying land.
-After all, this lot will be the foundation of your home — and will likely represent the bulk of your total expenses, typically 25 to 35 percent of your final home value.
+After all, this lot will be the foundation of your home — and will represent a big chunk of your total expenses, typically 25 to 35 percent of your final home value.
 Here are some crucial factors to consider before you make an offer:

 Building from scratch is already complicated enough, so start with the basics: You can’t build your dream home on land that isn’t zoned for residential use.
 Some land may have complicated legal protections in place as well.
 A local agent can help you understand the zoning in your area and make sure you’re not wasting time looking at land that can’t be used for your purposes.

-Another key consideration is the level of privacy you want.
+Another key consideration when buying land is the level of privacy you want.
 If you don’t want to be seen by neighbors or passersby, you’ll want to look for a property that’s secluded, away from busy roads and foot traffic.
-Natural barriers are useful as well: Trees, bushes and water, like ponds or creeks, can all help to provide privacy.
+Natural barriers are useful as well: Trees, bushes, and water, like ponds or creeks, can all help to provide privacy.
 If you’re looking at a property with a stream or pond on it, be sure to check into any possible regulations and whether it is in a conservation or watershed area or prone to flooding.

-When you’re looking for a lot, ask about the utility services in the area.
+When you’re looking at a lot, ask about the utility services in the area.
 If it’s in a fairly populated region — or part of a new development or master-planned community — it will likely already have access to the necessary utility services.
 In rural areas, though, you may need to have electricity, water and sewage lines (or a septic tank) hooked up to the property.
 The cost of connecting to utility services can be a substantial part of your overall purchase.
 Check to see if there are any moratoriums in place, and make sure the lot is big enough to meet your needs if you will be installing a septic system or drilling a well.